 PayPal also introduced the “buy now, pay later“ option to attract more consumers.
 This was a total success since it has become one of the company’s fastest adopted products.

 14. PayPal vs. Venmo user statistics reveal that Venmo has 52 million users.

 (Business Of Apps)

 For comparison’s sake, PayPal has 325 million more customer accounts, i.e., 377 million, including approximately 24 million merchant accounts, over the same period.

 In 2020, Venmo’s annual payment volume was $159 billion, compared to PayPal’s $936 billion.
 That said, Venmo contributes about 16% of revenue to PayPal’s total.

 How Huge Is PayPal Revenue?

 The company had a revenue of over $3.1 billion in Q2 2017.
-They also had 10 million active accounts during the same quarter, which means, on average, each account brought in $14.93 in revenue.
+They also had 10 million active accounts during the same quarter, which means that each account brought in $14.93 in revenue on average.

 PayPal Market Share Stats and Figures